vaibsh/video-segmentation/README.md

 ## Architecture & Algorithms

- Following is a brief overview architecture / algorithms:
+ Following is a brief overview of the architecture / algorithms:

  1. Preprocessing - Features are extracted from video using YOLO & BoTSORT - Object Detection & Tracking Objects across frames